 - MintMCP provides one-click production deployment in minutes, while TrueFoundry implementation timelines vary based on deployment model and infrastructure requirements, and Obot deployment time depends on infrastructure expertise

-- MintMCP requires zero Kubernetes expertise as a managed service, while self-hosted TrueFoundry and Obot deployments require container orchestration knowledge
+- MintMCP requires zero Kubernetes expertise as a managed SaaS-first service, while self-hosted TrueFoundry and Obot deployments require container orchestration knowledge

 - Gartner's 2025 Software Engineering Survey projects that 75% of API gateway vendors will add MCP features by 2026, making gateway selection critical for enterprise AI strategy